 Transylvania Traverse - Trekking in Romania

-- Climb Moldoveanu, the highest summit in Romania
+- Climb Moldoveanu, the highest peak in Romania - 2544m

 Is this holiday for you?

 The Carpathian Mountains sweep across central and eastern Europe from Slovakia, through Poland and Ukraine to Romania and contain some of few remaining large stretches of wilderness left in Europe.
 Mountain walking and winter sports have long been a popular local past time in Romania, but it is only in recent years that a handful of foreign visitors have began to discover the delights of the country's spectacular mountains.
 The trails are predominantly good and waymarked, but there are some sections where the paths may be indistinct and rough.
 There is very little exposure on either the ridges or summits and it is always possible to encounter patches of late lying snow in the gullies.
 Any difficult sections are usually cabled for protection, although there will also be some short sections of straightforward scrambling.
 After the first 2 - 3 hour introductory walking day, there will be several quite challenging days, involving around 8 to 10 hours walking each day at an average altitude of 2000 metres, with some significant climbs and some long steep descents.
 You should ensure you are physically prepared for this.
 This is a trip suitable for keen hillwalkers with a good level of fitness, looking for an excellent week's mountain walking in a remote and largely undiscovered part of Europe.
 There will be access to your trek bags at the overnight accommodation on 1,3,6 and 7.
 Group members will need to carry a rucksack (8 - 10kgs) on the days when we are staying at huts, which are inaccessible by road.